Flag of Ghana

-The national flag of Ghana consists of a horizontal triband of red, gold, and green.
-It was designed in replacement of the British Gold Coast's Blue Ensign.
+The national flag of Ghana consists of a horizontal triband of red, yellow, and green with a black five-pointed star in the center taking up all of the width of the yellow stripe, touching the red and green stripes.
+It replaced the British Gold Coast's Blue Ensign.

-The flag was adopted upon the independence of the Dominion of Ghana on March 6, 1957.
-It was designed the same year by Theodosia Okoh, a renowned Ghanaian artist.
-The flag was flown until 1964 and it was then reinstated in 1966.
-The flag of Ghana consists of the Ethiopian Pan-African colours of red, yellow, and green in horizontal stripes with a black five-pointed star in the centre of the gold stripe.
-The Ghanaian flag was the second African flag after the flag of the Ethiopian Empire to feature these colours, although the colours are inverted.
-The flag's design influenced that of the flag of Guinea-Bissau (1973).
+The flag, which was adopted upon the independence of the Dominion of Ghana on 6 March 1957, was designed that same year by Theodosia Okoh, a renowned Ghanaian artist and teacher.
+The flag was flown from the time of Ghana's independence until 1962, then reinstated in 1966 after Kwame Nkrumah was overthrown by a coup d'état in February 1966.
+The flag of Ghana consists of the Ethiopian Pan-African colours of red, gold, and green in horizontal stripes with a black five-pointed star in the centre of the gold stripe.
+The Ghanaian flag was the second African flag after the flag of the Ethiopian Empire to feature the red, gold, and green colours, although these colours are inverted.
+The design of the Ghanaian flag influenced the designs of the flags of Guinea-Bissau (1973) and São Tomé and Príncipe (1975).